mkbabb/parse-that/docs/tranches/B/B.md

 CSS, consumers, packing, release, Value rebind, ABI freeze, and BBNF remain blocked.

+The requirement-by-requirement truth is banked in `audit/ACTIVE-GOAL-COMPLETION-AND-PRECEPTS-MATRIX-2026-07-30.md`.
+It proves this document set satisfies the tranche and wave shape while refusing to convert packet conformance into runtime, CSS, consumer, clean-audit, or release completion.

 ## Debt and terminal dispositions

 There is no silent deferral.
 Open work is owned by B.W0 and keeps the tranche